giantswarm/docs/src/content/app-platform/app-bundle/index.md

 ## App Bundle Definition {#app-bundle-definition}

-As stated in the [App Platform overview]({{< relref "/app-platform/overview/index.md" >}}) all managed apps are packaged, maintained and offered as Helm Charts and it is no different for the App Bundles.
+As stated in the [App Platform overview]({{< relref "/app-platform/overview/index.md" >}}) all managed apps are packaged, maintained and offered as Helm Charts and it is no different for the app bundles.
 What makes them special in comparison to solitary apps is that the bundle Helm Chart instead of carrying a regular resources composing the actual application, it carries the [App CRs]({{< relref "/ui-api/management-api/crd/apps.application.giantswarm.io.md" >}}) that, once delivered and consumed by the App Platform, install the expected applications and their resources.
-In other words, the App Bundle can be thought of a middleman, not installing anything in the Workload Cluster on its own, but requesting installation of certain pre-defined applications.
+In other words, the app bundle can be thought of a middleman, not installing anything in the Workload Cluster on its own, but requesting installation of certain pre-defined applications.